angeris/blog/content/direct-oco-proof.md

 reasons: they are called **no-regret algorithms**.

 ## Proof
-Anyways, the proof is almost silly.
+Anyways, the proof is fairly easy.
 The first order of events is to note that, since $f_t$ is convex, then, by definition, we have
 \[
     f_t(y) \ge f_t(x_t) + \nabla f_t(x_t)^T(y - x_t),